Student-Scientific-Research-Society/openreckon-contrib-database/noaa/cooperative-tagging-program/README.md

 4. Send the old tag into our team for confirmation of number and species.
 5. Record the length and weight of the fish.
 6. Record the date and the catch location as precisely as possible.
 7. Tag the fish and ensure the tag is secure.
 If the fish is not lively, revive it as long as possible by pulling it alongside the boat to pass water over its gills before release.

+Contacts
+Mailing address:

+NOAA’s Southeast Fisheries Science Center

+75 Virginia Beach Drive

+Miami, FL 33149

+Phone: (800) 437-3936

+Email: tagging@noaa.gov

+Staff: Eric Orbesen, Derke Snodgrass

+Last updated by
+Southeast Fisheries Science Center
+on 04/12/2023